 - Notifications – Shut it down completely.

 - Account info – If you are using any of the default Windows apps such as Microsoft Edge, I suggest you use the Choose which apps can access your account info option and turn On only the specific apps you use.
-An even better move would be to stop using any default Windows apps, and instead choose privacy-friendly ones like those listed in the Restore Privacy Recommended Privacy Setup on the bottom of this page.
+An even better move would be to stop using any default Windows apps, and instead choose privacy-friendly ones like those listed in the CyberInsider Recommended Privacy Setup on the bottom of this page.
 (See also our best password managers guide.)

 - Contacts – Lots of default Windows apps want access to your contacts, although I don't know why apps like Maps and Microsoft Photos would need this information.
 Check the list of apps looking for this permission, and if you aren't using any of them, completely disable this permission.